-Achieving an airtight property requires a lot of care and attention to detail during building works but figures of 2-3 are achievable without major expenditure as long as all gaps are filled as the works progress with the generous use of expanding foam and careful filling of all joints/service entry points etc. Also wet plastering is one of the best ways to ensure air tight masonry walls.
-Current regulations ask for a feeble target of 10.
+Achieving an airtight property requires a lot of care and attention to detail during building works but figures of 2-3m3/m2/hr@50P pressure are achievable without major expenditure as long as all gaps are filled as the works progress with the generous use of expanding foam and careful filling of all joints/service entry points etc.

 Over and above the significant savings on your central heating bills you will also notice that your home will be cooler in summer, all due to the improved insulating properties of the walls, it will also help reduce condensation on the walls and ceilings and provide a more stable and even temperature throughout the home.

 There are two steps to see whether your house has a cavity wall.
 The year that your property was built will give you a good indication: